 IT suppliers are large multinationals with an enormous impact on the world market.
 Even an IT tender for the entire Dutch Central Government is a rather small project in an international context.
 That is why currently international cooperation between various contracting authorities is being established in order to set up an international framework for circularity in this product group.
 This framework can subsequently be used to challenge the large, dominant market players to take steps to embrace the circular economy.

 Apart from the standard products such as mobile phones, tablets and laptops, some organisations need customized electronics.
 These products are developed especially for a particular client, which provides opportunities to challenge suppliers to apply circular principles.
-Examples include smart meters from Alliander, Stedin en Delta, and ProRail's ‘countdown’ devices that counts down the remaining time before departure for the benefit of the train driver.
+Examples include smart meters from Alliander, Stedin en Delta, and ProRail's ‘countdown’ devices that count down the remaining time before departure for the benefit of the train driver.

 - IT equipment is a difficult product group for circular procurement due to its long and complex value chain.

 - Environmental gains in IT procurement can be achieved by focussing on value chain transparency because this will – in the long term – create opportunities for circular models.

 - The disposal of IT equipment also offers opportunities to apply circular principles: is there value in the current deployment of equipment, and – for processing at material level – where and how are the materials processed?